Privacy Statement: The General Data Protection Regulation (GDPR)

 What personal information does Glenholme hold?

 Where provided, we have the names, work addresses and email addresses of post holders working for companies and organisations in the independent health and social care sectors.
 These include family and friends (where nominated) of working in care homes, care home groups, homecare agencies and agency groups, independent hospitals and clinics, hospital and clinic groups, mental health hospitals and clinics and dental surgery groups.
+We may need to capture images of you as part of our security and safety processes such as the use of CCTV footage.
 We also hold this information about post holders in similar parts of the public sector, including local authority care commissioning and contracting units in all UK councils and all Clinical Commissioning Groups.
 In addition, we hold information relating to post holders in suppliers and advisors (e.g. lawyers, accountants, financial advisors, management consultants) to the health and social care sectors.

 We use the data we collect in the following ways:

 - We are a leading provider of care for the health and social care sectors and provide current information on the homes and services we provide (via newsletters and other relevant information) .
 We rely on having good, up-to-date data to ensure we reach the right people.